pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 Application sequence
 --------------------

-In order to follow the applications events, the events of the application must have been placed in a single sequence.
+The fundamental concern here is to accomplish perfect accuracy when propagating the events of an application, so that events are not missed, duplicated, jumbled, or unnecessarily delayed.

-The fundamental concern is to accomplish perfect accuracy when propagating the events of an application, so that events are not missed, duplicated, jumbled, or unnecessarily delayed.
+The events of an application sequence could be sequenced with timestamps and integers.
+Sequencing the application events by timestamp is supported by the relational timestamp sequenced record classes, in that their position column is indexed.

-The events of an application sequence could be sequenced with integers or timestamps.
+However, the notification logs only work with integer sequences.

 Timestamps
 ~~~~~~~~~~